Can Car Color Affect My Insurance?

 There are many different colors of cars that are available.
 Some are more popular than others.
 Red is one that has always been on the popular list.
 A concern with this is will this color increase the insurance premiums?
 Many people think this is true.

 It is true that red colors in vehicles make them more expensive to buy.
 So, based on this is an assumption that they will be more costly to insure.
-The color red does not cause the rise in insurance premiums.
+The color red does not cause a rise in insurance premiums.
 The cost of the vehicle itself, however, is important to the insurance companies.

 What Color Cars Make Your Insurance Go Up?